 We saw that there was no specific information for staff about the duty of candour.
 There was information in the incident policy stating that if a patient was harmed as a result of their treatment the practice would provide an explanation of the incident and any action which needed to be taken and an apology would be given where appropriate.
-We saw a whistleblowing policy, which was made available to staff.
+So far there had been no incidents where patients had suffered harm as a result of their treatment.
+We saw a whistleblowing policy which was made available to staff.